EnvelopSound/Earshot/README.md

 * [Git](https://git-scm.com/)
 * [Git LFS](https://git-lfs.github.com/)

+*NOTE: Earshot contains binaries that are inflated with Git LFS.
+You must install Git LFS first, then `git clone` this repository.
+Downloading Earshot as a zip file of any kind (master or a release) is not supported and will not work.*

 #### Optional Requirements: ####

 * [OBS Studio Music Edition](https://github.com/pkviet/obs-studio/releases/) -- recommended to easily stream from your computer